WestDRI/wgpages/content/stencil.md

 Now let's assign to *all elements* of `B` with `@all(B)` by redefining a new parallel function:

+> **Note**: this last example works on Metal, breaks on Threads, for the reasons that will become clear in a
+> minute.

 ```jl
 @parallel function inner2all!(A, B)
     @all(B) = @inn(A);